shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-05-Installing3rdPartyPackages.md

 ## 2) Installing a Native Package

-When installing a 3rd party package that uses native functionalities we have to make sure we link the native dependencies it has.
-This is done using postlink scripts.
+A native package utilizes native capabilities of the underlying device.
+When installing such a package we have to make sure we link the native dependencies it has.
+This is done using [postinstall scripts](https://docs.npmjs.com/misc/scripts).
 As an example, we'll be making a QR Code reader that's going to display what the scanned QR code says.
-To scan a QR code we'll need to use the devices camera, which we'll get access to using react-native-camera, a 3rd party package for utilizing device cameras.
+To scan a QR code we'll need to use the devices camera, which we'll get access to using `react-native-camera`, a 3rd party package for utilizing device cameras.

 ### Making an Extension